hucker/ten8t/README.md

 scenarios flexibly.
 With reusable, declarative rules, Ten8t enables monitoring and validation of information systems—from simple file existence checks to comprehensive system health verification.

-Think of Ten8t as an infrastructure "linter" for file systems, databases, and documents.
+Think of Ten8t as an infrastructure "lint builder" for file systems, databases, and documents.
 It enables quick rule setup with Python data or JSON output for python/web integration.
 Examples with `streamlit`, `typer`, `rich`, `FastAPI`, `uv run` and `textual` demonstrate low-friction development.
 While "standard" rules are available, writing custom Python verifications is straightforward. `Ten8t` supports custom pass/fail checks organized with many attributes